Configure Smart Card Authentication for BeyondInsight and Password Safe

 In BeyondInsight, you must first enable smart card two-factor authentication configuration settings, and then enable the Override Smart Card User Principal Name authentication option for the user accounts, as detailed below.

-Enable Override Smart Card User Authentication Option on User Accounts
+Enable Override Smart Card User Principal Name on User Accounts

-You must enable the Override Smart Card User Principal Name setting for the user accounts that use smart cards to authenticate.
-The User Principal Name is also required.
-This can be set in the properties of a user account, under Authentication Options, when creating a new user or editing an existing user.
+You must enable the Override Smart Card User Principal Name setting for the user accounts that use smart cards to authenticate and provide the User Principal Name.
 This authentication option allows a BeyondInsight user with a smart card that has a different Subject Alternative Name to log into BeyondInsight, and maps the smart card to the user.
+When creating a new user or editing an existing one, set this option under Authentication Options.

 Disable Forms Login